jackyzha0/quartz/content/notes/birth-of-hci.md

 ![](https://i.imgur.com/cpLSLUm.png)

-Graphical User Interface supporting “What You See Is What You Get” (WYSIWYG), the Desktop metaphor (files, folders, etc.), Xerox Parc/Xeroc Star
+Graphical User Interface supporting “What You See Is What You Get�?
+(WYSIWYG), the Desktop metaphor (files, folders, etc.), Xerox Parc/Xeroc Star

 ![](https://i.imgur.com/ccSlueJ.png)

-Graphical User Interface supporting “What You See Is What You Get” (WYSIWYG), the Desktop metaphor (files, folders, etc.), Xerox Parc/Xeroc Star
+Graphical User Interface supporting “What You See Is What You Get�?
+(WYSIWYG), the Desktop metaphor (files, folders, etc.), Xerox Parc/Xeroc Star

 ![](https://i.imgur.com/GY8teow.png)